sourcegraph/sourcegraph-public-snapshot/doc/admin/config/webhooks.md

    1. **Webhook name**: Optional descriptive name for the webhook
    1. **Code host type**: Select from the dropdown.
 This will be filtered based on code host connections added on your instance.
    1. **Code host URN**: The URN for the code host.
 Again, this will be filtered by code host connections added on your instance.
-   1. **Secret**: If supported by the code host, this is an arbitrary shared secret between Sourcegraph and the code host.
+   1. **Secret**: An arbitrary shared secret between Sourcegraph and the code host.
 A default value is provided but you are free to change it.
+       > NOTE: Secrets are not supported for BitBucket cloud
 1. Click **Create**

 The incoming webhook will now be created and you will be redirected to a page showing more details.